dthies/moodle-contenttype_repurpose/README.md

-After installation, teachers may create interactive content in the content bank by navigating to a course which has the Moodle questions to use, clicking the _Add_ button and then choosing one of the _Repurpose resources_ content types from the drop down menu, to open the editor, and selecting questions and other options in the editor and saving.
+After installation, teachers may create interactive content in the content bank by navigating to a course which has the Moodle questions to use, (failor to do this might cause a 'Coding error detected...' error), clicking the _Add_ button and then choosing one of the _Repurpose resources_ content types from the drop down menu, to open the editor, and selecting questions and other options in the editor and saving.
 The new content created from